Yrol/spring-plumbing-project-1/README.md

 # Spring Plumbing Project
-A playground for testing Spring Dependancy Injection (DI) using different methods.
+A playground for testing Spring Dependency Injection (DI) / adding Beans to the Spring Context using different methods.
 Most of the DI has been done within `Application.java`.

-### DI has been acheived via:
+### DI has been achieved via:

 * Field injection
 * Configuration class